Digital Thread: How the Service Bill of Materials Drives System of Record Across the Platform

 In part 3 of this series, we’ll focus on value using Service BoM and SLM data to drive cross and upsell.
 Teaser: when you exert a lot of effort in designing, building, and selling products, how much effort do you want to put into generating margin contribution off your installed base?

-This article is published on Field Service Digital.
+This article is published on Field Service Digital and PTC Blog.

 Back to the Future with Design-for-Service